Itinerary

 You don't need to be able to swim as you will have a life jacket (buoyancy aid/ personal floatation device) on, but some level of water confidence is essential.
 Whilst unlikely, it is possible that your canoe could capsize, so you need to be happy spending sometime in the water, whilst your guide empties your canoe.

 The guides on this trip believe that to give you a quality experience, you need to be comfortable.
 They work with a number of companies to ensure that the equipment available on the trips are not only fit for purpose but also the best quality.
 You’ll be provided with: - Tents (We won't make you share with strangers.
-If you have booked as a group, you may need to share, but we can usually accommodate needs.)*** - Self inflating 3cm sleeping mats. - Large Dry bags - All Safety equipment** You’ll need to bring: - Sleeping bag (3 season is best) - Waterproofs (Jacket and Trousers) - Outdoor clothing for wearing when your on the water x2 sets, sythetic walking, cycling, running is best with a thin fleece.
-Avoid heavy cotton. - Sun hat and warm hat. - Spare clothing for wearing in camp or if you have an out of boat experience.
-A warm jacket too. - Shoes for on the water (These will get wet) - Shoes for camp - Toiletries - Torch - Midge net and spray - Sun protection - Personal medication - Camera ** If you have your own safety equipment then that’s great.
-To use on any of the guides trips, the equipment must be CE marked, (ENISO12402) under 5 years old and be fit for use. *** Depending on Covid restrictions, you may need to stay in a tent on your own, or with somebody from inside your bubble.
+If you have booked as a group, you may need to share, but we can usually accommodate needs.)*** - Self inflating 3cm sleeping mats. - Large Dry bags - All Safety equipment** You’ll need to bring: - Sleeping bag (3 season is best) - Waterproofs (Jacket AND Trousers) - Outdoor clothing for wearing when your on the water x2 sets, synthetic walking, cycling, running is best with a thin fleece.
+Avoid heavy cotton. - Sun hat and warm hat. - Warm jacket/fleece for camp. - Shoes for on the water (These will get wet) - Shoes for camp - Toiletries - Torch - Midge net (those made by Smidge work well) and spray - Sun protection - Personal medication - Camera.
+Overall, keep your kit pretty basic.
+Most people don't change clothes through the trip unless they get wet.
+It is worth investing in quality waterproofs.
+If it is a wet week, a spare cheap Pac A Mac work well as a 2nd waterproof ** If you have your own safety equipment then that’s great.
+To use on any of the guides trips, the equipment must be CE marked, (EN ISO 12402) under 5 years old and be fit for use.

 There will be a maximum of 12 clients, with 2 people sharing a canoe.

 There are several designated "wild camping" locations along the way where you'll camp.
-At the lochs, there are toilet and shower facilities.
+At the locks, there are toilet and shower facilities.

 Yes you can leave any unneeded possessions in the guides shuttle bus, at your own risk.
 These items won't be available every day - just the beginning and the end of the trip.